 The amount of stachyose in millet ranged from 0.06-0.13% in the samples which accounts for 2.4-4.7% of total sugars in the grain.
 The quantity of glucose and fructose in millet ranged from 3.2-6.3% of the total sugar content.
 Maltose was not detected in the millet samples.
 The separation of sugar extracts on TLC plate also did not show the presence of maltose.
 This was further verified by TLC of a mixture containing sugar extract of BJ-104 and reagent grade maltose.
-The concentration of maltose was approximately equivalent to one hundredth of the concentration of sucrose in the sugar extracts.
+The sugar extracts.
+While maltose was not detected in the sugar extracts.
 While maltose was not detected in the sugar extract of sample, it was clearly visible in the sugar extracts containing maltose.
 Though maltose was reported to be present in small quantities (0.05%) in sugary sorghum (Watson and Hirata,